sunnysideup/silverstripe-found-it-already/README.md

 2. You must retain this Found-it-Already License (including this permission notice) in all copies or substantial portions of the software.

-3. You may not use this software or any derivative works in a Software as a Service (SaaS) application or platform.
-Similar in intent to the website found-it-already.com.
+3. You may not use this software or any derivative works in a Software as a Service (SaaS) application or platform, in any way that is similar in intent to the website found-it-already.com.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# climate action now

-We support strong climate action as this will reduce our pains in the future.